Directorate-General for Health and Food Safety

 5. Conclusions on mobile phones and radio frequency fields

 Few studies have looked at effects on children

-Extensive research has been conducted in recent years on how radio frequency fields, including those generated by mobile phones, might affect health.
-A variety of possible effects has been studied, both inside the laboratory and among human populations.
-No health effect has been consistently demonstrated at exposure levels below existing guidelines for the general public.
+Extensive research has been conducted in recent years on how RF fields, including those generated by mobile phones, might affect health.
+Carcinogenicity and a variety of possible effects have been studied, both inside the laboratory and among human populations.

 Conclusions of the Opinion are based on thorough examination of all pertinent and very numerous epidemiological and experimental studies from three independent lines of evidence (studies on humans, animals, and cell cultures).

 Overall, the epidemiological studies on mobile phone RF EMF exposure do not show an increased risk of brain tumours.
 Furthermore, they do not indicate an increased risk for other cancers of the head and neck region.